Step 1 When you want to buy a house...

 See below explanation of the form Texas requires all Realtors MUST give and buyer initial on the very first contact with them.

-Remember, you wouldn’t hire your spouse’s attorney to represent you in your divorce.
+TIP: Remember, you wouldn’t hire your spouse’s attorney to represent you in your divorce.
 The same goes for real estate.
 Why use the seller’s agent to negotiate your best interest?
 There is an inherent conflict of interest.

 Don't give away important negotiating strategies unknowingly or waste your valuable time searching for homes online that are probably old and under contract.
 Let your representative do their job and look out for your best interest.
 The video below is a quick explanation.